CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/pre-installation.md

 ---
-title: "Pre-Installation"
+title: "Pre-Disaster Recovery"
-linkTitle: "Pre-Installation"
+linkTitle: "Pre-Disaster Recovery"
-description: "Information about the steps required to be completed prior to starting the installation."
+description: "Information about the steps required to be completed prior to starting the disaster recovery process."
-weight: 30
+weight: 20
 ---

 # {{% param title %}}

-This guide describes how to perform the steps required before starting the installation of {{% ctx %}}.
-Please ensure that the [Requirements][] have been read and met before starting this installation.
+This guide describes how to perform the steps required before starting the disaster recovery of {{% ctx %}}.

 ## Make Installation Artefacts Available on all Servers